Mediation Services

 Skilled Guidance

-Family Dispute Resolution
+Family Dispute Resolution (FDR)

 Our Practitioners will guide you through the mediation process by assisting you to identify the issues in dispute and options for resolution.

-We assist in both parenting and property matters, and no matter is too simple or complex.
 Agreements reached in mediation can be flexible and specifically tailored to the needs of your family.

 Supportive Services

-Legally Assisted Family Dispute Resolution
+Legally Assisted FDR

 We encourage the involvement of legal practitioners during the mediation process.
-Whether this is to seek legal advice alongside the process, or having your lawyer attend the mediation session with you for support and advice in real time.
+Whether this is to seek legal advice alongside the process, or have your lawyer attend the mediation session with you for support and advice in real time.

-There are many benefits of having a lawyer attend mediation with you - they can provide legal advice in real time, assist in generating options for resolution and help you in articulating your position.
+There are many benefits of legally assisted mediation - your lawyer can provide legal advice, assist in generating options for resolution and help you to articulate your position.

 If you need help finding a lawyer, we can assist.
-We work closely with a number of collaborative lawyers and can provide you with options to obtain legal support.
+We work closely with a number of collaborative family lawyers and can provide you with options to obtain legal support.

 Child Focused